 The technology is backed by the FDA for bone healing [2].
 In fact, a 2024 clinical study showed that people with osteoarthritis experienced a seventy-three percent reduction in pain using PEMF therapy [3].

-Key benefits of PEMF therapy 👉 PEMF for pain, PEMF for sleep, PEMF for arthritis, PEMF for anxiety, and PEMF therapy for athletes.
+More about the science behind PEMF therapy 👉 PEMF for pain, PEMF for sleep, PEMF for inflammation, PEMF for Osteoarthritis, PEMF for anxiety, and PEMF therapy for athletes.

-Want to understand how PEMF therapy works at the cellular level? 👉 PEMF Mat Therapy - How Does PEMF Work?
+Want to understand how PEMF therapy works at the cellular level? 👉 PEMF Mat Therapy: Clinical Evidence & Application Guide

 This is where things really shift.
 Infrared PEMF mats do more than pulse energy into your body.
 They combine multiple healing forces in one session and the effects go deeper than you might expect.